TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/CodingGuidelines/CglPhp/PhpArchitecture/ModelingCrossCuttingConcerns/Traits.rst

 """""""""""""""

-* A trait MAY access properties or methods of the class it is embedded in
+* A trait MAY access properties or methods of the class it is embedded in.

 * A trait MUST be combined with an interface.
-Classes using a trait must implement at least this interface
+Classes using a trait must implement at least this interface.

-* A trait interface MUST have a default implementation trait
+* A trait interface MUST have a default implementation trait.

 Rationale